McCoyGroup/RynLib/README.md

 RynLib with Singularity can generally be configured using  `setup/build_docker.sh`

-Take `setup/SingularityEntosTemplate.def` and replace `<ENTOS-COMMIT>` with the specific entos commit to build off of and call this new file `setup/SingularityEntos.def`.
+Take `RynLib/setup/SingularityEntosTemplate.def` and replace `<ENTOS-COMMIT>` with the specific entos commit to build off of and call this new file `RynLib/setup/SingularityEntos.def`.

 After that run

 ```
-. build_singularity.sh
+bash RynLib/setup/build_singularity.sh
 ```

 ## Running